-This kind of OCR works well when there is little variation, but begins to be inaccurate when you have more variability.
+This OCR works well with little variation but becomes inaccurate with more variability.
 Where these tools fail, AI-enabled OCR succeeds.
 Using machine learning and a technology called “neural networking,” these advanced systems can “read” a document much like a human and use context to understand the nature of the data.
 This makes them capable of accurately extracting data from a much wider range of documents.

 OCR machine learning Github

 One of the best ways to learn more about the nuts and bolts of AI-enabled data capture is to type in “OCR machine learning GitHub simply.”
 GitHub is a repository site often used by software developers to share different versions of their code.

 Some programs on the site are full-blown open-source tools you can download and use to build your applications, while others are experiments or proof-of-concept releases.
 Simply typing in “OCR GitHub” or “document segmentation deep learning GitHub” will return these kinds of programs and technology solutions.